By: Team W16-3 Since: Sep 2018 Licence: MIT

 Step 1-3.
 These steps are the same as those of the above section (Start of Intuitive Command).
 Take note that this is the last field that the user has to fill.

-to store the user’s input as an argument.
+Step 4.
+Model calls the IntuitivePromptManager to store the user’s input as an argument.
 The input is

-stored as an argument in the arguments
+stored as an argument in the arguments list.
+The IntuitivePromptManager detects that this is the last

-field required to be filled and calls IntuitivePromptManager#exitIntuitiveMode()
+field required to be filled and calls IntuitivePromptManager#exitIntuitiveMode() to signal the end of

 the intuitive command.

-retrieves the next prompt from the IntuitivePromptManager
+Step 5.
+Model retrieves the next prompt from the IntuitivePromptManager but since there are no more

-returns a loading message to be displayed to the user,
+fields needing to be filled, IntuitivePromptManager returns a loading message to be displayed to the user,

 to inform the user that the intuitive command is complete and the arguments provided by the user are being processed

-detects that the intuitive command has exited and that there are arguments stored in the
+Step 6.
+LogicManager detects that the intuitive command has exited and that there are arguments stored in the

-interface, it requests to retrieve the arguments in the
+IntuitivePromptManager.
+Using the Model interface, it requests to retrieve the arguments in the

-as a String line (representing a non-intuitive command).
+IntuitivePromptManager as a String line (representing a non-intuitive command).

 Step 7.
-This String line is passed into the AddressBookParser
+This String line is passed into the AddressBookParser to be parsed.
+The sequence flow from here is

 the same as if the user entered the non-intuitive version of the command.